Low-Glycemic Diet for Epilepsy

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the low glycemic index treatment for epilepsy?
+What prior data suggests that the low glycemic index diet is safe for pregnant people with epilepsy?

 This trial is for pregnant individuals with epilepsy.
 Participants will be following a low glycemic index diet and providing stool and blood samples up to three times during the study.
 The trial excludes those not willing to adhere to the dietary plan or unable to provide samples as required.